 Year 10 pupils, Harry Nicol, Isaac Ng, Ben Lawson and Sasha Prokofev, designed and presented their ‘SmartCast’ project for this year’s Siemens ‘The Next Big Thing Challenge’.
 The brief was set over three months with the aim of finding a solution to reduce the waiting time in the NHS.

-Sally Todd has been researching into the characterisation of Othello at the beginning of the play and she was awarded a Distinction for her insightful research that focused on Act 1 of Shakespeare’s tragedy.
+Sally Todd has been researching into the characterisation of 'Othello' at the beginning of the play and she was awarded a Distinction for her insightful research that focused on Act 1 of Shakespeare’s tragedy.

 The Year 12 IB English pupils were asked to write a literary analysis from the poem ‘The Love Song of J. Alfred Prufrock' by T.S.
 Eliot.
 Ayla Ahmed received a Distinction for her essay.

 Class 4a (Year 9) were asked to imagine what 'Ode to a Nightingale' would have looked like, if it had been written by Ted Hughes.
+A couple of the best essays are below:

 The Year 12 English pupils, having read 'King Lear', were asked to choose a title for themselves and then research it; the essay was to make explicit use of critical books and essays they had identified for themselves.
 The essays by Hamish MacKinnon, Sophie Finegan and Isabel Rudd de Oliveira were ambitious, substantial, perceptive and well-informed.
 They were awarded Distinctions for their work.